THE LATIN VULGATE-PAR EXCELLENCE

 Tournaci Nerviorum: “Nerviorum” (masculine genitive plural) means “of the (tribe of the) Nervii.”
 The Nervii were a Belgic tribe in the far north of ancient Gallia.
 So “Tornaci Nerviorum” means “(printed) at Tournai of the Nervii.”
 The word “Nerviorum” just makes “Tornaci” more specific, distinguishing it from any other cities named Tornacus/Tornacum there might have been.
 [This analysis was submitted to me on request from someone fluent in Latin]

-The title page is faced by a page on the left containing a full color map of "Palestine au temps de N.S."
+The title page is faced by a page on the left containing a full color map of "Palestine au temps de N.S.
+(Notre Seigneur) "

-[Translated from the French- Palestine at the time of ? ? (assuming this is an abbreviation referring the New Testament?
-N= Nouveau S= ? )]
+[Translated from the French- Palestine at the time of Our Savior]

 This first edition of 1881 was given the Imprimatur [translated- let it be printed] by Bishop of the Tournai Diocese at the time,